Robert E. Gilka: Gilka's Gorillas

-Words of encouragement from Bob Gilka were responsible for the development of dozens of fine photographers.
+Words of encouragement from Bob Gilka were responsible for the development of dozens of photographers.
 During his years at National Geographic, they became known as "Gilka’s Gorillas"—probably a result of Jane Goodall, naming one of her research chimps (Gilka) after him.
 At the Geographic he was a staunch supporter of photographers while they traveled throughout the world.
-He was always willing to defend expense account items such as "Cessna 185 aircraft" (the whole plane—not a rental) or obscure items such as "Mouse for rattlesnake, house for mouse, cheese for mouse".
+He was often willing to defend expense account items such as "Cessna 185 aircraft" (the whole plane—not a rental) or obscure items such as "Mouse for rattlesnake, house for mouse, cheese for mouse."

 He had a sense of humor that often perplexed new photographers and visitors.
 On his office door a sign read "Wipe knees before entering"—next to his desk was a confessional kneeling bench.

 Photojournalist Ted Spiegel said of him, "Gilka understood empowerment before it was a buzz word.
 An assignment from Gilka endowed you with unique opportunities and empowered you to probe with responsibility."

 While at the Geographic, magazine circulation rose from less than 2 million to over 10 million.

 He retired from National Geographic in 1985 and served as an adjunct professor of photojournalism at Syracuse University until 1992.